What are your biggest concerns regarding cryptocurrencies?

-So you have got a home, now you want to furnish to decorate it.
+So you have got a home you want to furnish to decorate.
 Worry not.
 There’s a place for that too.

 You can buy furniture with cryptocurrency at major online retail outlets like Overstock.
-Since 2018, they have been accepting Bitcoins for the items that people buy from the website.
+Since 2018, they have been accepting Bitcoins for items people buy from the website.

 They have invested heavily in blockchain to keep track of all the transactions happening in cryptocurrencies.